dbokhan/Help/Books/From GSM to LTE/quezzes.md

 **1. Which algorithm is used to digitize a voice signal for transmission in a digital circuit-switched network and at which datarate is the voice signal transmitted?**

-The PCM algorithm is used to digitize the voice signal, which makes full use of the available 64 kbit/s bandwidth of an E‐1 timeslot to encode the voice signal
+The PCM algorithm is used to digitize the voice signal, which makes full use of the available 64 kbit/s bandwidth of an E-1 timeslot to encode the voice signal

+'''
+Answer 1:
+In a circuit switched digital telecommunication network a speech channel usually uses a 64 kbit/s timeslot.
+The pulse code modulation (PCM) algorithm is used to convert an analog voice signal for digital transmission.
+'''

 **2. Name the most important components of the GSM NSS and their tasks.**